Design Review – The Power Of Mingling Minds

 The above is not definitive, but it is effective.
 Integrate these into your processes and watch the improvement.

 While it’s really like playing Fantasy Football, I wonder how much success stifles when designing in a vacuum.
 It’s just so much better with a fully functioning team.
-Of course, we’ll never know, but my gut says he lost a lot.
-It makes a big difference.
+In the example above, we’ll never know what success was lost, but my gut says he lost a lot.
+A collaborative team makes a big difference.

-Our approach to the redesign is one that includes lots of input and design review.
-That’s the way we always tackle things, and I believe it contributes to the success for our customers in the product development we do.
+At Synthesis, our approach to the redesign is one that includes lots of input and design review.
+That’s the way we tackle things, and I believe it contributes to success for our customers in product development.
 While we all feel it once in a while, there’s really no place for NIH when maximizing success.